grungeee/VS-Code-Projects/README.md

-Here are a few pojects I am doing right now in order to learn CSS and HTML.
+Here are a few pojects I am doing right now in order to learn HTML, CSS & JavaScript